Health apps that help users manage chronic conditions such as diabetes or hypertension have seen rising popularity.

 - 4 Medication adherence

-- 5 Most popular Diabetes management app for iPhone Users in 2022?
+- 5 What is the most popular Diabetes management app for iPhone Users?

 - 6 Best Diabetes apps for Apple Watch Users

 - 7 best medicine and pill reminder apps for iPhone and Apple Watch

 - Smart gear to help you measure your belly and body fat